 The Saint John's Chancel Choir supports our liturgy with musical leadership for the 10:30 Holy Eucharist every Sunday.
 The music encompasses everything from eighth century plainsong to sixteenth century motets and modern choral arrangements.
-We rehearse Wednesdays from 7:30 to 9:00 and Sunday morning before the service.
+We rehearse Wednesdays from 7:00 to 8:30 and Sunday morning before the service.
 New members are always welcome!
-If you would like to add your voice to our choir, please contact our Organist and Choirmaster Dr. Geoffrey Ward at 901-323-8597 x 26, or firstname.lastname@example.org
+If you would like to add your voice to our choir, please contact our Organist and Choirmaster Dr. Geoffrey Ward at 901-323-8597 x 26, or ghward [at] stjohnsmemphis [dot] org

 Saint John's regularly welcomes guest musicians during the 10:30 Sunday service.
-Members of the choirs, parishioners, and community who are also music professionals perform high level chamber music on cello, oboe, violin, tuba, saxophone and others, as well as vocal solos.
-Many of these recordings can be found online at youtube.com/stjohnsmemphis.
-Click here to experience "Amazing Grace" on bagpipes from the Kirkin' o' The Tartan (January 30, 2011) by the Wolf River Pipes and Drums.
+Professional musicians from the choir, the parish, and the community perform high level chamber music on cello, oboe, violin, tuba, saxophone and others, as well as vocal solos.
+Many of these recordings can be found on Saint John's YouTube page.